KeithGalli/Pandas-Data-Science-Tasks/README.md

 - What city sold the most product?
 - When is good time to advertise?
 - What products are most often sold together?
-- What products sold the most, and why?
+- What products are sold the most, and why?